Best known as 'Ratty' from 'Wind in the Willows', the furry water vole is an endearing waterways character.

 Water voles burrow into steep canal or riverside banks to form a complicated system of underground tunnels and nesting chambers.
 Intelligent voles construct their burrows on several levels to minimise the risk of flooding, and at least one entrance will be below the water level for a fast escape if necessary.

 We are always mindful of potential water vole habitat when carrying out works along our canals and rivers.
-Where ever possible we incorporate vole-friendly banking into our routine works to expand the amount of habitat available to this well-loved waterway creature.
+Wherever possible we incorporate vole-friendly banking into our routine works to expand the amount of habitat available to this well-loved waterway creature.